 Orientation (O-week) is a week-long introductory program to help you settle into life at university.
 It prepares you for the challenges that university life throws at you, including finding your classes and knowing who to talk to if you need help.
 You can get the full run down of the week’s activities and download the the annual student handbook on the Orientation homepage.

 iPrep is a special component of the Orientation program designed to acclimatize international students to their new home in Miri.
-Held on the Saturday of O-Week, this event features traditional Malaysian breakfast foods, crafts, performances, fun activities and a sizzling BBQ.
+Held on the very first day of O-Week, this event features traditional Malaysian breakfast foods, crafts, performances, fun activities and a sizzling BBQ.
 Interspersed throughout the day are short presentations about life as an international student at Curtin.
-You can keep up to speed by checking out the iPrep event page.

 HELP WITH YOUR STUDIES AND ENGLISH SKILLS

 We offer a range of academic support programs to help you succeed.
-The Learning Centre provides free workshops and online programs to help you improve your study skills.
-The Learning Centre functions as a self-access centre for students who wish to explore and extend their English Language capabilities and strengthen their knowledge of Mathematics and Science.
-The Learning Modules offered at the Centre cater to students from Engineering, Business and Arts backgrounds.
+The Department of Culture and Language Studies of the Faculty of Humanities provides free workshops and online programs to help you improve your study skills.
+It functions as a self-access centre for students who wish to explore and extend their English Language capabilities and strengthen their knowledge of Mathematics and Science.
+The Learning Modules offered cater to students from Engineering, Business and Arts backgrounds.
 In addition, special academic learning needs are supported through the expertise of staff at the centre

 HEALTH AND WELLBEING